ALR Initiative — Archive

 ENT — Entity Echo

-Entity Echoes are autonomous or semi-autonomous anomalies that display behavior similar to living organisms.
-These anomalies may demonstrate movement, awareness, or interaction with their environment.
+Entity Echoes are autonomous or semi-autonomous anomalies that display behavior consistent with living organisms.
+These anomalies demonstrate some form of independent action, whether through observable movement, apparent awareness of their environment, or interaction with personnel or physical surroundings.

 OBJ — Object Echo

-Object Echoes are anomalous artifacts that retain unusual properties.
-These objects often appear physically ordinary but exhibit effects that defy conventional physics or logic.
+Object Echoes are anomalous artifacts that retain unusual properties following the collapse of their originating reality.
+These objects often appear physically ordinary upon initial observation but exhibit effects that cannot be explained by the physical laws of the investigating reality.

 LOC — Location Echo